jalves94/biojava/ESOF-docs/assignment4.md

 ![ifcycle](Images/ifcycle.JPG)

-However, when trying to parse the string “aaaa” to an integer, a number format exception error is thrown and the error message “Could not set value <value> for field <field>” doesn’t appear in the console.
+However, when trying to parse the string "aaaa" to an integer, a number format exception error is thrown and the error message "Could not set value <value> for field <field>"� doesn't appear in the console.
 This also happens if the user tries to write a float for a parameter that is supposed to be an integer.
 This bug can be easily solved introducing a try-catch statement to the parsing:

 ![solution1](Images/solution1.png)

 ![solution2](Images/solution2.png)

-This way, the variable “data” stays as “null” and the error message is printed in the console (the parameter is set with its default value):
+This way, the variable "data"� stays as "null"� and the error message is printed in the console (the parameter is set with its default value):

 ![console](Images/console.JPG)

 The pull request for this resolution can be found [here](https://github.com/biojava/biojava/pull/615).